danarip/ImageCaptionGenerator/README.md

 the work graphs.
 - `split_dataset.py` - given Flickr8K images and captions, split to train, validation, test sets.
 - `show_attention_lstm.py` - show the lstm attention mechanism for the vision part.
+- `compute_bleu.py` - this function goes over the test set and compute the BLEU score.
 - `utils.py` - small scipts to support other functions like transforming from indices to words, from words to indices, etc.